-Because of the recent outbreak of the novel coronavirus, first reported in Wuhan, China, we thought it might be helpful to gather some of our resources that offer valuable insights on topics being circulated in the news.
+We thought it might be helpful to gather some of our resources that offer valuable insights on topics being circulated in the news in relation to the COVID-19 outbreak.
 For example, what defines a pandemic?
 How can viruses be transmitted from animals to humans?
 And exactly what is a virus?

 Dig into the history of pandemics to learn how viruses and disease spreads and what we can do to stop future outbreaks.

 In our increasingly globalized world, a single infected person can board a plane and spread a virus across continents.
 Mark Honigsbaum describes the history of pandemics and how that knowledge can help halt future outbreaks.

 Discover the science of how viruses can jump from one species to another and the deadly epidemics that can result from these pathogens.

 At a Maryland country fair in 2017, farmers reported feverish hogs with inflamed eyes and running snouts.
 While farmers worried about the pigs, the department of health was concerned about a group of sick fairgoers.
 Soon, 40 of these attendees would be diagnosed with swine flu.
 How can pathogens from one species infect another, and what makes this jump so dangerous?
 Ben Longdon explains.

 Learn the science behind how vaccines trigger an immune response and teach our bodies to recognize dangerous pathogens.